IkeGister/Gista-CrewAI/Firebase/services/developer-debug-actions.md

         user_id: The user ID
         gist_id: The gist ID to update
         links: List of link objects to add to the gist
-        in_production: Whether the gist is in production
+        inProduction: Whether the gist is in production
         production_status: Current production status (must be one of: draft, review, published)

     Returns: